roux-ohdsi/ohdsilab/docs/articles/04-Generating-a-cohort-with_Capr.md

-# Generating a cohort with Capr
+# OMOP - Generating a cohort with Capr

 This tutorial is similar to the last except in this one we’re generating a cohort using the Capr package instead of ATLAS.
 After the cohort is